 The Institute's research currently centers on AIDS, but also includes a number of chronic viral illnesses and cancer research.
 An underlying research emphasis is to utilize the natural chemistry of the body to develop biological approaches to therapy and treatment that may be less toxic than drugs currently available for treatment.
 Because of IHV's unique multi-disciplinary approach, scientists have been able to fast-track research from concept to clinical trial in less than 18 months.

-- IHV staff has grown from 50 to more than 300 and the Institute's patient base has grown from just 200 patients to approximately 5,000 in Baltimore and 750,000 in Africa and Caribbean nations.
+- IHV staff has grown from 50 to more than 300 and the Institute's patient base has grown from just 200 patients to approximately 6,000 in Baltimore and close to 1,000,000 in 7 African and 2 Caribbean nations.

-- The IHV's total budget has increased from several million dollars in 1996 to more than $100 million today.
-There has been a corresponding increase in sponsored research, from $2 million to more than $80 million.
-The Institute has been awarded 21 patents -- for the development and use of transgenic rats, finding small proteins that kill tumor cells, chemokines that inhibit HIV infection, bacterial delivery systems for DNA vaccines and the development of new immune "boosters" to augment vaccines.
+- The IHV's total budget has increased from several million dollars in 1996 to more than $70 million today.
+There has been a corresponding increase in sponsored research, from $2 million to more than $60 million.
+The Institute has been awarded 25 patents -- for the development and use of transgenic rats, finding small proteins that kill tumor cells, chemokines that inhibit HIV infection, bacterial delivery systems for DNA vaccines and the development of new immune "boosters" to augment vaccines, among other developments.

 - The IHV has positioned itself as one of the world's premier research and development operations.
 Its scientists have identified new anti-HIV suppressive factors and have pioneered a novel oral vaccine delivery system that uses attenuated Salmonella bacteria to efficiently deliver vaccine encompassing a greater number of viral genes to stimulate a vaccine response.
 Basic vaccinologists also have engineered a vaccine construct that generates the broadest HIV-neutralizing antibody responses achieved to date.
 These technologies offer the potential for a single vaccine that may be effective against a broad range of HIV strains.